Heating Instructions

 • Heat oven to 325°F (165°C).

-• Drizzle 2-4 tablespoons of chicken broth or olive oil, over the chicken.
+• Optional: Drizzle 2-4 tablespoons of chicken broth or olive oil over the chicken.

 • Cover tightly with aluminum foil or a lid to trap steam and heat evenly.

-• Bake for 20-30 minutes or until the internal temperate reaches 165° (74°C) in the thickest part of the chicken.
+• Bake for 20-30 minutes or until the internal temperature reaches 165° (74°C) in the thickest part of the chicken.

 • Preheat oven to 375°F (190°C).